joshgerdes/jekyll-uno/_drafts/azure-vm-application-deployment.md

  8. **Select** your **region** that your application will be in; although the application can be replicated to other regions, it's better to select your primary region here.
  9. **Select** the **performance** and **redundancy** to match your requirements and click **Next: Advanced**
 10. ![](/uploads/create-a-storage-account-microsoft-azure.png)
-11. You can **leave** most **settings** here as **default**, the application executable will need to be able to be accessed directly, make sure the **Minimum TLS** is at least **1.2**.
+11. You can **leave** most **settings** here as **default**, the application executable will need to be able to be accessed directly; make sure the **Minimum TLS** is at least **1.2**.
-12. You don't need hierarchical namespace etc, unselect '_Allow cross-tenant replication'_ unless this is a feature you use.
+12. You don't need hierarchical namespace etc.; unselect '_Allow cross-tenant replication'_ unless this is a feature you use.
 13. ![](/uploads/create-a-storage-account-advanced-microsoft-azure.png)
-14. Click **Review + Create** to skip to the last blade, most defaults are fine, but if you wanted to adjust the blob retainment and soft delete settings, go to the Data Protection tab, set them, then review your configuration and select **Create**.
+14. Click **Review + Create** to skip to the last blade; most defaults are fine, but if you want to adjust the blob retainment and soft delete settings, go to the Data Protection tab, set them, then review your Configuration and select **Create**.
 15. Go back to your storage account and click **Configuration**
-16. Make sure: Allow storage account key access is: **Enabled**, if it is not select Enabled and click **Save**.
+16. Make sure: Allow storage account key access is: **Enabled**; if it is not, select Enabled and click **Save**.

 #### Setup Azure Compute Gallery

-Now that we have the Storage account to store your application binaries, we now need an Azure Compute Gallery _(previously the Shared Image Gallery)_ to store your application definition and version metadata
+Now that we have the Storage account to store your application binaries, we now need an Azure Compute Gallery _(previously the Shared Image Gallery)_ to keep your application definition and version metadata.

  1. Open the [**Azure Portal**](https://portal.azure.com/#home "Microsoft Azure Portal")
  2. Click on **+ Create a Resource**